deanishe/alfred-workflow/docs/tutorial_2.rst

 Using the :func:`background.run_in_background() <workflow.background.run_in_background>`
 and :func:`background.is_running() <workflow.background.is_running>` functions,
-we can easily run a script in the background while our Workflow remains responsive to Alfred's queries.
+we can easily run a script in the background while our workflow remains responsive to Alfred's queries.

 **Alfred-Workflow**'s :mod:`~workflow.background` module is based on, and uses the same API as :func:`subprocess.call`, but it runs the command as a background process (consequently, it won't return anything).
-So, our updater script will be called from our main Workflow script, but :mod:`~workflow.background` will run it as a background process.
-This way, it will appear to exit immediately, so Alfred will keep on calling our Workflow every time the query changes.
+So, our updater script will be called from our main workflow script, but :mod:`~workflow.background` will run it as a background process.
+This way, it will appear to exit immediately, so Alfred will keep on calling our workflow every time the query changes.

-Meanwhile, our main Workflow script will check if the background updater is running and post a useful, friendly notification if it is.
+Meanwhile, our main workflow script will check if the background updater is running and post a useful, friendly notification if it is.

 Let's have at it.